Gerardotiscareno/Qlik/README.md

 Installation

-1.- Download the qvf file a
+1.- Download the qvf file.

 2.- Upload the app and published the app in the same space where your monitor apps are.
-    This app used the same datasource that the Monitor apps. (monitoring_apps_REST) 3.- Now the app can be reloaded and
+    This app used the same datasource that the Monitor apps. (monitoring_apps_REST)

+3.- Now the app can be reloaded and

 Optional